Return to Index

 - If you are having surgery, make sure they mark the correct site.

 - Ask the name of the registered nurse responsible for your care during each shift.
-If you have a question, direct it to him or her.
+If you have a question, direct it to them.

 - Avoid distracting caregivers while they provide care.
 Wait until the task is finished.

-- Check medicines before swallowing.
+- Check medications before swallowing.
 If they do not look right, ask.

 - Remind staff about allergies, especially for things routinely used, such as latex or iodine.